brendanlong/prince-of-the-dark-kingdom/src/book-4/chapter-01.md

 the world.
 Below ground all these buildings were connected, but only a handful of individuals had the security clearance to walk those conjoined halls.
-Harry had been through them once with the Dark Lord and the Judge of the Department of Germanic States, Isaac Drumm, on the first day he had been assigned to work there.
+Harry had been through them once with the Dark Lord and the Judge[^63-2] of the Department of Germanic States, Isaac Drumm, on the first day he had been assigned to work there.
 He had never been below again, but he could recall his unease walking those quiet, empty halls and the sense that bad things happened behind the series of locked doors